-For information about quick onboarding of custom entitlements, see "Understanding Permission Collection and Reconciliation Service" in the NetIQ Identity Manager Driver Administration Guide.
+For information about quick onboarding of custom entitlements, see "Synchronizing Permission Changes from the Connected Systems" in the NetlQ Identity Manager Driver Administration Guide.

-- 7 Click OK to import the selected packages, then click OK in the successfully imported packages message. - 8 After the current packages are imported, continue with Section 4.2.2, "Installing the Driver Packages," on page 37.
+- 7 Click OK to import the selected packages, then click OK in the successfully imported packages message. - 8 After the current packages are imported, continue with "Installing the Driver Packages" on page 37.

-4.2.2 Installing the Driver Packages
+Installing the Driver Packages